 If you are selling vintage lace-making patterns, allow people who are interested in lace-making be any age, gender, sexual orientation, location, etc. that they want to be, while being excited and passionate about your topic.

 Go find out where your lace-making audience hangs out.
 It doesn’t matter if they’re 60-year-old truck drivers or 14-year-old-kids, as long as they like to make lace, and have enough money to purchase and share your awesome lace-making kit.

 What blogs, forums, and Facebook groups are they on?
 Find out and start lurking to see what issues people have about the topic.

 Are they having trouble finding supplies?
 Do they need a centralized place to get antique lace patterns?
 Do they need a membership forum with a page each to upload their latest designs?

 7: Get feedback on your idea before you dig in too deep

 Fizzle has a course on customer conversations, about coming up with open-ended questions to ask real people to test out your idea.

-You don’t want to just guess what people want but find out what they really do want by asking open ended questions in the general area that you are thinking of offering a product or course, so you don’t spend months building the wrong thing.
+You don’t want to guess what people want but find out what they do want by asking open-ended questions in the general area that you are thinking of offering a product or course, so you don’t spend months building the wrong thing.